Research groups

 Simulating Biological Systems

 In this group we do physics-based simulations and sensing of transport pocesses in plant-based food systems and the human body.
-We do this to reduce food loss and postharvest supply chains, individualize drug delivery systems, and design sustainable drying processes by understanding and steering theses systems in-silica.
+We do this to reduce food loss and postharvest supply chains, individualize drug delivery systems, and design sustainable drying processes by understanding and steering theses systems in-silico.
 We achieve these goals by pioneering mechanistic modeling at multible scales.

 In addition, we bridge the virtual to the real world by multi-parameter sensing.
 We also create digital twins that can live together with their real-world counterpart.
 We are an interdiscipinary team of mechanical, biomedical and agricultural engineers, food schientist and environmental scientist.